kenichi/angelo/README.md

 by requiring 'angelo/main' and using the DSL at the top level of your script, or a "modular" application by requiring 'angelo', subclassing `Angelo::Base`, and calling `.run!` on that class for the service to start.
-In addition, and perhaps more importantly, **Angelo is built upon Reel, which is, in turn, built upon Celluloid::IO and gives you a reactor with evented IO in Ruby!**
+In addition, and perhaps more importantly, **Angelo is built on Reel, which is built on Celluloid::IO and gives you a reactor with evented IO in Ruby!**

 Things will feel very familiar to anyone experienced with Sinatra.
 You can define